openlookeng/hetu-core/hetu-docs/en/functions/conversion.md

 Conversion Functions
 ====================

-openLooKeng will implicitly convert numeric and character values to the correct type if such a conversion is possible.
+openLooKeng implicitly converts numeric and character values to the correct type if such a conversion is possible.
 For any other types, by default, openLooKeng will not convert it implicitly.
 For example, a query that expects a varchar will not automatically convert a bigint value to an equivalent varchar.

 When necessary, values can be explicitly cast to a particular type.